aws-deadline/deadline-cloud-for-after-effects/README.md

 ## Installation

 1. Install the Deadline CLI and Deadline Cloud Monitor by running the Deadline Submitter and Deadline Monitor installers from the downloads section of the Deadline Cloud service in your AWS Console.
-2. Copy DeadlineCloudSubmitter.jsx and the DeadlineCloudSubmitter_Assets folder to the **ScriptUI Panels** folder within your After Effects installation.
+2. Copy `DeadlineCloudSubmitter.jsx` and the `DeadlineCloudSubmitter_Assets` folder in the `dist` folder to the **ScriptUI Panels** folder within your After Effects installation.
 This folder is typically located at the following path:

    Windows: Program Files\Adobe\Adobe After Effects <version>\Support Files\Scripts\Script UI Panels
    macOS: Applications/Adobe After Effects <version>/Scripts/Script UI Panels